 Unlike German, as a Welsh learner you won’t have the case endings to struggle with or complex subordinate clause sentence structures.
 On the other hand, you have a richer verb system than German’s and those darn mutations.

 The main added difficulty of Welsh, though, in my experience comes from its minority status.
 It’s just much less in-your-face in Wales than German is in the German-speaking lands.

 If you’ve read this far, though, you’ll have seen that mutations can be kept in their place and, if you plan and make an effort, you can find more than enough people to practice with.

 Final thoughts and where to find out more about learning Welsh

 In this post, we’ve asked ourselves “Is Welsh hard to learn?”
 But as we reach the end, let’s ask another question: does the answer even matter at all?
 Do you need to learn?
 Do you want to learn?
 Are you willing to get the language habit and consistently engage for as long as it takes?
 Will you find ways to keep it relevant and to have some fun?
 If those fundamentals aren’t in place, no matter how easy, you won’t.
 If they are, nothing will stop you!

 If you’re keen to find out more about Welsh, my good friend and fellow Welsh-learner Kerstin Cable explores in her “Dabbler’s Guide to Welsh”.
 It’s a great value taster of what to expect if you dive in to Welsh.
-Check out her info and enrolment page through my affiliate partner link, here: Kerstin’s “Dabbler’s Guide”.
+Check out her info and enrolment page here: Kerstin’s “Dabbler’s Guide”.